Volunteers (1985 film)

-Volunteers is a 1985 American comedy film directed by Nicholas Meyer and starring Tom Hanks and John Candy.
+Volunteers is a 1985 American comedy film directed by Nicholas Meyer and starring Tom Hanks, John Candy, and Rita Wilson.

 Plot

 Lawrence Bourne III is a spoiled kid who just graduated from Yale, Class of 1962, with a $28,000 gambling debt.
 When his father, Lawrence Bourne Jr., refuses to pay his son’s debt, involving the 1962 NBA Finals the son escapes his angry creditors by trading places with his college roommate Kent, on a Peace Corps flight to Thailand.
 On the plane, he meets Washington State graduate Tom Tuttle from Tacoma, and the beautiful, down-to-earth Beth Wexler, the latter rejecting his advances once realizing why he is really there.

 In Thailand, they are assigned by John Reynolds to build a bridge for the local villagers.
 On day one, Tuttle gets into an argument with the villagers over what wood to use; the only native who speaks English is At Toon.

 Tuttle gets captured by communist forces who brainwash him to doing their bidding, while Reynolds makes passes at Beth.
 Lawrence befriends At Toon, teaching him and several other villagers various gambling card games, but they are met by the powerful drug lord Chung Mee, who forces them to finish the bridge quickly.

 Lawrence eventually wins over Beth, but she is captured by Reynolds, who is revealed to be working with Chung Mee.
 They rescue Beth, who urges them to destroy the bridge; Lawrence reluctantly agrees after professing his love for her.
 They get the villagers on board with the plan and get Tuttle back to reality, plotting to leave dynamite in the center of the bridge so that the entire structure collapses.
 Their plan works fine until Lawrence is confronted by Reynolds, who threatens to kill him.
 Lawrence distracts Reynolds long enough to enact the plan, jumping into the river as the bridge explodes.
 Beth saves Lawrence by performing CPR, and they kiss once Lawrence wakes.

 Some time later, Lawrence and Beth are married in the Thai village.
 Lawrence writes to his parents, saying he finally did something right for the right reasons, but he really has not.
 He has decided to open a casino and tells his parents he could use money.